Fauzi Azar Inn

 Fauzi Azar by Abraham Hostels (formerly known as Fauzi Azar Inn) is a guesthouse located in the old city of Nazareth, Israel.
-Its location is on the popular path of the Jesus Trail.
+It is on the Jesus Trail.
 In recent years, the Fauzi Azar has played a role in working with the Christian Arab community of Nazareth through various projects.

 History

 The Fauzi Azar was once the home of the Azars, a wealthy family residing in the city of Nazareth.
 It was built in 1830 by Habib Azar, while the Inn itself was named after one of his great-grandsons, Fauzi.
 The family remained in the area until the 1948 Arab–Israeli War, when they relocated to Syria.

 The house was converted into a guesthouse in May 2005 by Israeli entrepreneur Maoz Inon, having decided to build a hostel in the city of Nazareth to serve as a way-point for hikers, travelers, and tourists.
-Palestinian residents of Nazareth view Inon's project as a larger attempt to disenfranchise the locals and to Judaize the Galilee further pushing Palestinians out.

 Architecture

 The 19th-century building built from stone has been preserved and restored over the years.
 The three-story building has original hand painted ceilings, Turkish marble floors, and limestone arches.